skmin-lab/unixmd/docs/source/objects/system_bath/molecule.rst

 Molecule
 -------------------------------------------

-At the very first stage of dynamics calculations, users need to make a molecule object to be investigated.
+At the very first stage of dynamics calculations, you need to make a molecule object to be investigated.

 **Ex.** Making a water molecule object